ShanKonduru/spec-kit-docs/constitution.md

 ### Testing

-All components must have a minimum of 90% test coverage.
+- All components must have a minimum of 90% test coverage.
 Unit tests, integration tests, and end-to-end tests are required for each major feature.

-All tests must have proper pytest mark annotations.
+- All tests must have proper annotations.

-All tests must be marked as Positive, Negative, and Edge cases.
+- All tests must be marked as Positive, Negative, and Edge cases.

-All tests must have Arrange, Act, Assert structure.
+- All tests must have Arrange, Act, Assert structure.

-All tests must have code coverage reports generated and reviewed.
+- All tests must have code coverage reports generated and reviewed.

-All tests must be run in a clean environment to ensure reliability.
+- All tests must be run in a clean environment to ensure reliability.

-All tests must run using mocking.
+- All tests must run using mocking.

-All integration tests must have provision to run live.
+- All integration tests must have provision to run live.

 ### Performance Budgets